 There are some measuring guidelines to follow that you can use alongside a dog crate sizes chart.

 - Measuring to find the right length: You'll need to measure the length of your dog from the tip of his nose to the end of his tail.
 Now, add 2″ to that measurement if you have a small/medium breed and 4″ if you have a large/extra large breed.
 This is the length of the crate that you will need.
 It will allow your Fido enough space to turn around comfortably.

 - Measuring to find the right height: You'll need to measure your pet's height from the floor to the top of his head if he has floppy ears.
 If he has erect ears, you'll need to measure from the floor to the tip of his ears.
 Now add 1″.
 This is the height of the crate that your dog needs.

 - Measuring to find the right width: Measure the widest point across your pet's chest.
 Now add 4″.
 This is the correct width for the crate that your dog will need.

 An extra inch or two won't be a big deal, but if you take an inch or two of needed space away, your dog may not be comfortable and there's no “wiggle room” in that case.

 He's a small breed, so you will need to bump that measurement up to 16 inches.
-If you find a crate that is 17″ long, that's okay.
+If you find a dog crate size of 17″ in length, that's totally okay.